Creating Time Spaciousness: A Guide for Leaders

 When we intentionally look further ahead, our brains begin to operate differently.
 Our imagination and creativity activate.
 Our perspective shifts from first-person urgency to something more reflective and strategic.
 Instead of reacting only to the immediate problem, we begin to see patterns, possibilities, and alternative futures.

+As leaders, we owe it to ourselves — and to the organizations we serve — to practice creating that space.
 Most leadership questions focus on the near future: what needs to get done this week, what problem must be fixed today, and how we will hit this quarter’s targets.
 These questions are necessary, but they shouldn’t be the only questions leaders ask.

 Try carving out a few hours each quarter to step into a longer time horizon.
 Instead of focusing only on the present, ask questions like these: